til-23/til-23-info-public/source/booking-info.rst

 Audio for Decoding Digits
 -------------------------

 10 sentences containing containing the digits 0-9 will be provided.
-Each team member will record 2 clips, each containing 1 unique digit.
+Each team will record a total of 10 clips, each containing 1 unique digit.
 No white noise will be added to these clips.